Vishvanath-Patil/Kubernetes/Deployment-Rollback.md

 AVAILABLE --> Displays how many replicas of the application are available of your users

 AGE --> Display the amount of time that the application has been Running.

+To check deployment was created or not

+kubectl get deployment

+To check how deplooyment creates RS and pod

+kubectl describe deploy mydeployment

+kubectl get rs

+To Scale up or Scale down

+kubectl scale --replicas=1 deployment mydeployment

+To Check what is running inside container or logs

+kubectl logs <POD_NAME>

+kubectl rollout status deployment mydeployment

+kubectl rollout history deployment mydeployment

+kubectl rollout undo deployment

+# failed Deployment

+your deployment may get stuck trying to deploy its newest ReplicaSet without ever Completing This can Occur Due to Some of the following factors.

+1. Insufficient Quota
+2. Readiness probe error
+3. Image pull error
+4. Insufficient permission
+5. Limit Ranges
+6. Application runtime misconfiguration